What is the Lead Time for Changes in DORA Metrics?

 Organizations that prioritize agility are better equipped to handle unexpected challenges, stay ahead of competitors, and deliver high-quality software products that meet the needs of their customers.

-End-to-End journey
+End-to-End Journey

 The development pipeline has several stages: code initiation, development, testing, quality assurance, and final deployment.
 Each stage is critical for project success and requires attention to detail and coordination.
 Code initiation involves planning and defining the project.